Social Work and Human Services

 Students must register for seminars and practica on their assigned campus as practica will be done in that region; students are not guaranteed the practicum of their choice.

 Students wanting a certain type of practicum may be required to do a block practicum in May and June (six to eight weeks full-time).
 Students currently working in the field may be able to challenge part of the practicum.
 See the Program Advisor for more information.
 Students can enhance their certificate by completing continuing studies courses in sign language, computer skills, food safety, and other relevant support skills.

 Note: A valid first aid certificate is required for practicum placement.

 Laddering to a Social Services diploma

-Students possessing a Community Support Worker certificate may proceed on to earn a Social Services diploma, which will qualify them for jobs in program management and administration, and which is partially transferable to degree-level studies in
+Students possessing a Community Support Worker certificate may proceed on to earn a Social Services diploma, which is partially transferable to degree-level studies in

 Social Work, Adult Education, and General Studies.